aortell/DoodleBugCB/README.md

 pattern between the population of predators and prey, although random perturba- tions may lead to the elimination of one or both species.

+You might need to run clean before building.
 THIS GAME RUNS FOR A LONG TIME BEFORE A WINNER EMERGES!!